amalloy/mad-libs/README.md

 `text` is any number of characters which are not used to define choices or sequences.
-If a `text` element must contain one of those special characters, it may be scaped with a leading backslash.
+If a `text` element must contain one of those special characters, it may be escaped with a leading backslash.
 Leading and trailing spaces are ignored in all rules.

 ## Sample usage